Garrett-Bodley/apple2-sdk/readme.md

 ## Installation

-`scripts/init` installs the requisite homebrew packages.
+`scripts/install` installs the requisite homebrew packages.
 You can call it directly or via `make`

 ```
-./scripts/init
+./scripts/install

 # or

-make init
+make install
 ```

 **For MacOS only**